Devleu0/RamPressureAnalyzer/readme.txt

     * **CRITICAL**: Performance loss due to RAM shortage confirmed.
 Upgrade recommended.

 ## FAQ

-**Q. I get a "Windows protected your PC" (SmartScreen) warning.**
-As an individual developer, I did not purchase an expensive Code Signing Certificate.
-This is not malware.
-Click [More Info] -> [Run anyway].
-If you are concerned, feel free to build the code yourself from the source.

 **Q. Why does it require Administrator privileges?**
 Admin rights are mandatory to access Windows Performance Counters.
 This application does not modify any other system settings.